Selecting hardware for CFD can be a time-consuming activity. You need to make sure that the hardware:

 We recommend 4GB / core ECC RDIMM DDR4 2.6 GHz.
 If you deal with industrial assemblies, 128 GB RAM is the minimum.

-A mid range professional graphics card is sufficient.
-If you regularly deal with industrial assemblies CAD, VR, rendering, or any other GPU intensive workflow, a high end GPU will improve your productivity.
+A mid-range professional graphics card is sufficient.
+If you regularly deal with industrial assemblies CAD, VR, or rendering, a high-end graphics card will greatly improve your productivity.